-A Statiscal Analysis of the Role Various of Co-variables in Detemining, Number of Nodes to be Dissected in Endometrial Cancer by Cart Model, Ahpgic
+A Statistical Analysis of the Role of Various Co-variables in Determining the Number of Nodes to be Dissected in Endometrial Cancer Using the CART Model, AHGPIC

 Abstract

-Aim and Objective: The main objective of this paper is to predict the role of covariables in determining the number of nodes to be dissected in endometrial cancer, using the best regression model.
-Also, to compare the accuracy of the cart model with the traditional regression model, to accurately find and predict the co-variable in determining the number of nodes to be dissected.
-Material Method: Data on 170 endometrial cancer patients with their covariates were collected from the institute ahpgic and used for the said objectives.
-The data for this paper was collected wherein dependent variable is total number of lymph node involved and 10 co-variates (independent variables) age, Postmenopausal Bleeding, Obstetrics History, Nodal Status, Tumor Size, Histology, Grade, Myometrial Invasion, Lymphovascular Space Invasion and Cervical Extension.
+Background: The main objective of this paper is to predict the role of covariables in determining the number of nodes to be dissected in endometrial cancer, using the best regression model.
+Additionally, the study aims to compare the accuracy of the CART model with the traditional regression model, to accurately find and predict the co-variable in determining the number of nodes to be dissected.

-Results: Average number of lymph node dissection among patients having tumor size less than 1.9 cm is 3.73 (approx4) and the patients having a tumor size 1.9 cm is 12.4 (approx13).
-Average nos of nodes dissection among the patients having prior dissected nodal staus as b/l pelvic lymphdenectomy 10.9 (approx 11) and patients having prior dissected b/l paraortic + b/l pelvic lymhadenectomy is 14.1 (approx14).
-Thus CART MODEL can predict with more accuracy of 95.9% than the multiple regression model which is of 88.3%, based on the selected covariates and validated by receiver operating characteristics (ROC) curve.
+Results: The average number of lymph nodes dissected among patients with a tumor size less than 1.9 cm is 3.73 (approximately 4), while patients with a tumor size of 1.9 cm have an average of 12.4 nodes (approximately 13) dissected.
+Among patients with prior b/l pelvic lymphadenectomy, the average number of nodes dissected is 10.9 (approximately 11), while those with prior b/l para-aortic + b/l pelvic lymphadenectomy have an average of 14.1 nodes (approximately 14) dissected.
+The CART model predicts with an accuracy of 95.9%, which is higher than the multiple regression model’s accuracy of 88.3%, based on the selected covariates and validated by the receiver operating characteristics (ROC) curve.

 Introduction